Drayer35/Drayer35/README.md

 ### ABOUT ME

-<p>I focus on addressing the development of elegant and user-friendly solutions, employing best practices and committed to meeting established project deadlines.</p>
+<p style="color: 	`hsl(212, 92%, 45%)`;" >I focus on addressing the development of elegant and user-friendly solutions, employing best practices and committed to meeting established project deadlines.</p>

 <p>My experience spans the design and development of web applications using technologies such as Laravel and Livewire.
 I have a strong command of these and associated complementary technologies.
 I possess the ability to collaborate effectively and communicate clearly with others.</p>